-The ICR is a company limited by guarantee, incorporated in 1954.
-It is also a college of the University of London and adheres to regulations set by the Higher Education Funding Council for England (HEFCE).
+The ICR is a company limited by guarantee (company number 00534147), incorporated in 1954.
+It is also a college of the University of London and adheres to regulations set by the Office for Students (registration number 10003324) and Research England.

 The ICR is an exempt charity under the Third Schedule of the Charities Act 2011, with the reference number X90004.
 The ICR’s objects, powers and framework of governance are set out in its Articles of Association, the current version of which was approved by the Members of the ICR in September 2011.